taubman33/react-router/README.md

 ## I Do: React Router Setup (10 min / 0:50)
-Currently, we are rendering the response from Watson's Language Translator API service within the existing `SearchContainer` component.
+Currently, we are rendering the response from Watson's Language Translator API service within the existing `Search` component.
 Let's bring in React Router and set up a separate component to display the results.

 ### Importing Dependencies